megamsys/nilavu/README.md

 #### TO - DO

 * Dashboard Metrics integration in progress using angular
-* Integrate to Paypal, bitcoin
+* Integrate to Paypal, bitcoin, justpay.in

 # License